UMAprotocol/UMIPs/umip-72.md

 1. Query XIO/ETH Price from Uniswap using 1 hour TWAP.
 2. Query the ETH/USD Price as per UMIP-6.
 3. Multiply the XIO/ETH price by the ETH/USD price and round to 6 decimals to get the XIO/USD price.
-4. (for USD/XIO) Take the Inverse of the result of step 3 (1/ XIO/USD) and round to 18 decimals to get the USD/XIO price.
+4. (for USD/XIO) Take the Inverse of the result of step 3 (1/ XIO/USD) to get the USD/XIO price.
 ```

 ## For XIO/ETH and ETH/XIO

 ```
-1. Query XIO/ETH Price from Uniswap using 1 hour TWAP and round to 18 decimals.
+1. Query XIO/ETH Price from Uniswap using 1 hour TWAP and round to 6 decimals.
 2. (for ETH/XIO) Take the Inverse of the result of step 1 (1/ XIO/ETH)
 ```